DimWebDev/legal_expert_mcp_server/README.md

 ## How to Use Them

-In VS Code Claude Code and Cursor, these prompts are available as slash commands.
+In Claude Code, VS Code, and Cursor, these prompts are available as slash commands.
 When you invoke a prompt using its slash command (e.g., `/legal-landscape-discovery`), the system will interactively prompt you to provide the required and optional arguments for that prompt.

+**Claude Code** enforces each prompt's **argsSchema** by interactively collecting required arguments before execution.
+When you type a slash command for an MCP prompt that has mandatory parameters, Claude Code will:

+1. Display an inline form listing all **required** arguments first (marked with a red asterisk) followed by any **optional** arguments.
+2. Prevent execution until every required field has been filled.
+Leaving a required field blank shows a validation error.
+3. Automatically insert your responses into the prompt's JSON payload once you confirm, then dispatch the MCP request to your configured server.

-Required arguments must be provided to proceed, while optional ones can be left blank if not applicable to your context.
+**VS Code and Cursor** similarly prompt for arguments interactively, ensuring required arguments must be provided to proceed, while optional ones can be left blank if not applicable to your context.

 For example:

 - `/legal-landscape-discovery` will prompt for `jurisdiction` and `sector` (required), and optionally `businessModel` and `targetPath`.
 - `/comprehensive-privacy-audit` will prompt for `jurisdiction` (required), and optionally `regulations` and `targetPath`.

-This interactive prompting ensures that each analysis is tailored to your specific legal, jurisdictional, and product context.
+This interactive prompting ensures that each analysis is tailored to your specific legal, jurisdictional, and product context across all supported MCP clients.

 ## Output Conventions